The queen in a hive isn’t always in charge, but without her, the hive is thrown into chaos.

 1. Identify the brood.

 You have probably identified a colony that has characteristics you would like to replicate.
-Next, you will need some freshly hatched eggs.
+Next, you will need some newly hatched eggs.

 To make it easier to get larvae that are the right age, you will need the queen to lay some eggs in a comb of your choice.